Skip to content

 userChatAppRules: [

-// External users see only external chat apps
+// External users see only external-facing assistants

 {